 While this program requires a premium subscription, StrengthLog itself is completely free.
 You can download it and use it as a workout tracker and general strength training app – and all basic functionality is free forever.

-It even has a bunch of free programs and workouts.
+It even has a bunch of free programs and workouts (for instance, try this free shoulder workout).
 However, our more advanced programs (such as this one) are for premium users only.